 Although eMMC has some similarities with SSD, we can say that it is its economical version.
 It’s virtually non-removable, non-upgradable and performance is a fraction of the SSD.

 You can combine both if you have the space required for two drives.
-Having a smaller SSD for the operating system to boot and to run your programs and apps, and an HDD to store your photos, your videos, and your games.
+Have a smaller SSD for the operating system to boot and run your programs and apps, and an HDD to store your photos, your videos, and your games.

 Also, keep in mind that unless you’re searching for extreme performance for professional use, high-end SSDs, while technically quicker, won’t often feel faster for the regular user than less expensive alternatives.